lsd-rs/lsd/README.md

 when configured with the `theme-file-name` which is a `yaml` file, `lsd` will look up the theme file in the following way:
-- relative name: check the XDG Base Directory
+- relative name: check the themes under XDG Base Directory, e.g. ~/.config/lsd/themes/<theme-file-name>
 - absolute name: use the file path and name to find theme file

 Check [Theme file content](#theme-file-content) for details.